 15-16.
 Art Along the Hyphen: The Mexican American Generation at The Autry Museum in Los Angeles, 2011.
 A J. Paul Getty Pacific Standard Time event.
 Dora's sculptures from the 1960's-1980's were included in this group show.

 17. Common Ground - Ceramics in Southern California 1945-1975 at the American Museum of Ceramic Art, 2011.
 Another J. Paul Getty Pacific Standard Time event.
 Dora's early sculptures were included in this very important group exhibit.

 18. Unloading a bisque kiln at her studio in Los Angeles.

 19. At her studio today.
 Welcoming and always ready to share what she is working on.

 20. New work - "Red" 2013, glazed porcelain with textured brass and copper.

 Irving Place Studio's new 2015 Fall Line of slab platters continues IPS's vision of elegant, simple and excellently crafted handmade ware.
 For our slab series we roll out clay and then hand drape the clay over plaster or wood forms.
 For our decorative slab series we use stamps that were hand carved by Dora.
 Sabrina designs the piece using her mother's special stamps.
 It is a wonderful extension of Dora's designs used in a different way.
-Dora and Sabrina "extra large love" the fact that the stamped pieces are a 100% percent combination of both of them.
-They extra large love each other and the platters - I'm just sayin'..........! (insert smiley face here) (does anybody read this stuff? - hey, psst, HI!
-You are reading this!
-YAY!
-You made my day!
-Thank you!)
+Dora and Sabrina love that the stamped pieces are a combination of both of their design work.

 Our new Tumblers!
 Great for coffee, tea, beer or wine.